AshridgeTechnologies/elemento/stories/Revision aid example app.md

 Finishing touches
 -----------------

+- Revision: Better indication of good/bad/not tried yet
+- Revision: split into sections
+- Learn: Show which are being learned
+- Learn: count of how many being learned
 - Handle errors in import
 - ✅ Import Learned, Last Revised
 - Nav buttons highlight the current page
-- Grey out today's revision if already answered
+- Grey out today's revision if already answered - or different section
 - Show All/HideAll buttons
 - Show name of open data file
 - Forms can be entered with enter